TaskUs Investors With Financial Losses Encouraged To Contact Kehoe Law Firm, P.C.

-On this news, the stock price of TaskUs dropped significantly and was trading down more than 20% during intraday trading on January 20, 2022.
+On this news, the stock price of TaskUs dropped significantly, trading down more than 20% during intraday trading on January 20, 2022.
+The TASK stock price ended the day on January 20, 2022 closing down 15.34% at $30.13.

 Kehoe Law Firm, P.C., with offices in New York and Philadelphia, is a multidisciplinary, plaintiff–side law firm dedicated to protecting investors from securities fraud, breaches of fiduciary duties, and corporate misconduct.
 Combined, the partners at Kehoe Law Firm, P.C. have served as Lead Counsel or Co-Lead Counsel in cases that have recovered more than $10 billion on behalf of institutional and individual investors.